Skip to main content

 2. When they achieve their first success

 Each customer will define this moment of success differently.
-Sometimes it’s financial, like exceeding their targeted monthly revenues thanks to your product.
-Sometimes it’s a smaller personal success, like realizing your product saves them time.
+Sometimes, it’s financial, like exceeding targeted monthly revenues thanks to your product.
+Sometimes, it’s a smaller personal success, like realizing your product saves them time.

 3. Keep clients engaged and regularly using products